Pass your test with flying colours and you'll be on your bike in no time.

-It’ll cost around £120 and you’ll spend a day riding around cones learning the basics of motorcycle roadcraft.
+You’ll spend a day riding around cones learning the basics of motorcycle roadcraft.
 It’s not a test - it’s training.
 Because of this, you're unlikely to fail for making a few small mistakes.
 However, if the instructor believes that your riding is dangerous, they could refuse to give you a CBT certificate.

 The CBT ensures that you have some competency before hitting the highway and is valid for two years.

 You can even hire a bike and riding gear from the training centre.
 That way, if you fall off, it won’t be your bike that gets scratched.

 Once completed, you can practice to your heart’s content, until you feel ready to take the full test.